madintist/dev_config/README.md

 - `./setup`
   - Runs all config scripts, adds system symlinks, etc.
 - `./homebrew/plugins`
-  - This will update Homebrew and install any packages that haven't been installed yet.`
+  - This will update Homebrew and install any packages that haven't been installed yet.
 - `./homebrew/setup`
   - This will install, update, and clean Homebrew.
   - It will install any packages listed in `./homebrew/packages.txt`
 - `./neovim/plugins`
   - This will install and / or update all the Neovim plugins.
+- `./neovim/setup`
+  - This will do the initial setup for Neovim.
+  - It will also run the `./neovim/plugins` script.

 ## Configuration